digiscot/digiscot-website/pages/evolution/senior-leader-programme/index.md

 Leaders in the third sector do not need to be digital experts, but we do need to lead change which will enable our organisations to be fit-for-purpose in a digital world.
 Many leaders have told us they want to build their skills, confidence and understanding of the opportunities, and the Senior Leader Digital Development programme has been developed to help meet this need.

 The Senior Leader programme is supported by the Big Lottery and facilitated by Ross McCulloch.
-There is a particular focus on supporting leaders from organisations that deliver frontline services designed to reduce social inequalities, and organisations that support groups at risk of digital exclusion.
+In 2017 a new group of senior leaders have joined the programme and will be supported, with a particular focus on supporting leaders from organisations that deliver frontline services designed to reduce social inequalities, and those that support groups at risk of digital exclusion.

 <div class="section headingless">
     <a href="evolution/senior-leader-programme/context/" class="btn right">